DanielHou315/n8n_Pyvenv_Manager/README.md

 ```
 docker build . -t n8n-pyvenv-manager
 ```
+## Start Docker Container
 To start the n8n docker container with Docker Compose, run
 ```
 docker compose up -d
 ```
-NOTE: this is a modified version of the official docker-compose file with MariaDB.
+NOTE: this is a modified version of the official docker-compose file with MariaDB 10.9.
 To run with other databases, see [official documentation](https://github.com/n8n-io/n8n)

 # Script Setup
 ## Directory Setup